Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 2. Complete the Registration Requirements

-Once your TFT or ASTFT application is approved by council, you are considered an enrolled member and will be entitled to use the title 'Trainee Forest Technologist' and the designation 'TFT'.
+Once your TFT or ASTFT application is approved by council, you are considered an enrolled registrant and will be entitled to use the TFT title and designation.

-TFTs abide by the Code of Ethical and Professional Conduct and Standards of Professional Practice contained in the ABCFP Bylaws and complete the following registration requirements during their enrolment period:
+TFTs abide by the Code of Ethical and Professional Conduct and Standards of Ethical and Professional Conduct contained in the ABCFP Bylaws and complete the following registration requirements during their enrolment period:

-For more details on becoming an enrolled member, see the Routes of Entry webpages and read the Registration Procedures.
+For more details on becoming an enrolled registrant, see the Routes of Entry webpages and read the Registration Procedures.

 - You will receive the title, Registered Forest Technologist, and designation, RFT;